radareorg/radare2-book/introduction/commandline_flags.md

        -t           load rabin2 info in thread
        -v, -V       show radare2 version (-V show lib versions) -w           open file in write mode

+Those are some common usage for the commandline flags:

+Opening a file in write mode without parsing the file format headers.

+    $ r2 -nw file

+Quickly get into an r2 shell without opening any disk file.

+    $ r2 -

+Specify which sub binary you want to select when opening a fatbin file:

+    $ r2 -a ppc -b 32 ls.fat

+Run a script before showing the promot:

+    $ r2 -i patch.r2 target.bin

+Execute a command and quit

+    $ r2 -qc ij hi.bin > imports.json

+Configure an eval variable:

+    $ r2 -e scr.color=false blah.bin

+Debug a program:

+    $ r2 -d ls

+Use a project file already created

+    $ r2 -p test